British university attacks BBC over covert North Korea trip

 It said the LSE's chairman had asked the BBC to pull the documentary, which is due to be shown on Monday, but the broadcaster's director-general had refused.

-Sweeney admitted he had lied to the North Korean government agency that helped organise the visit, but defended the BBC's actions.
+Sweeney admitted he had lied to the North Korean government agency that helped organize the visit, but defended the BBC's actions.

 "They had the information we think to make informed consent," he told BBC TV.
 He said he could not categorically rule out students' lives were put at risk but stated there was an "overwhelming" public interest in making the documentary.